Skip to main content

 In a banding system, the council or housing association puts you in a priority group, called a band, based on your housing needs.
 Sometimes there’s a set amount of housing for each band.

-Each council or housing association has an allocations policy that explains how your points or band will be decided.
-They must give you a copy of this policy if you ask for it.
+They must give you a copy of their allocations policy if you ask for it.

 When you must get priority

-Depending on the allocations policy, you could also get higher priority if you need to move for:
+Depending on the allocations policy, you might also get higher priority if you need to move because:

-• social care reasons – for example, if you’re leaving care, hospital or prison, or you have other community care needs
+• you’re leaving care, hospital or prison, or you have other community care needs

-• safety reasons – for example, if you’re at risk of harassment or domestic abuse in your current home
+• you’re at risk of harassment or domestic abuse in your current home

-• family or work reasons – for example, if you want to move closer to your workplace or you need to care for a relative
+• you need to move closer to family - for example to care for a relative

 • how long you've been on the waiting list